 My Prepaid Long Expiry $40: 25c/min standard calls, 25c/text, 7c/MB data, 186 day expiry.

 My Prepaid Long Expiry $50: 25c/min standard calls, 25c/text, 7c/MB data, 186 day expiry.

 My Prepaid Long Expiry $60: 25c/min standard calls, 25c/text, 7c/MB data, 365 day expiry.

 What extras does Optus Prepaid Mobile offer?

 Prepaid plans are usually relatively bare bones, with the best extras reserved for Optus contract customers.
 Optus is relatively generous in this regard, with a variety of extras, predominantly for customers on the Epic Data plans.
 They currently include extra data exclusively for streaming popular streaming TV services Netflix, Stan and ABC iview.
-Recharging an Epic plan within the expiry period also allows you to roll over any unused data quota up to a maximum of 50GB.
+Recharging an Epic plan within the expiry period also allows you to roll over any unused data from 50GB up to a maximum of 200GB.

 The Optus Prepaid Long Expiry Plan has a similar rollover feature, but rather than data, you can rollover unused credit up to $500 if you recharge within your expiry period.

 Different Optus prepaid plans have different expiry periods, and it’s worth noting if there are bonuses, such as data or credit rollover if you recharge within your expiry period.
 Here’s how you can recharge your Optus prepaid services: